 After identifying the fashion Style(s) you want to adopt, the next step is for you to start looking for the relevant clothes to buy.
-This part can take some time, at least it was the case for me, since as I kept trying clothes and doing online searches, I was not compromising on what I was looking for with what was available in the shops in town.
+This part can take some time, or at least it took some time in my case, because as I kept trying clothes and doing online searches, I wasn’t compromising on what I was looking for with what was available in the shops in town.

-The two key things to keep in mind during this process are Fit and Size, and the two things are closely related: if you take an item one size too small, chances are you will promptly notice, as it will be uncomfortable; but on the other hand, if you take the item one size too big, this mistake can go unnoticed, and the fit will suffer as a result.
-Hence, it’s not only a matter of identifying the right fit, but also making sure you select the right size, otherwise all the good work done so far will go out of the window.
+The two key things to keep in mind during this process are Fit and Size, and those two things are closely related to each other: if you get an item one size too small, chances are you will promptly notice, since it will be uncomfortable; but on the other hand, if you get the item one size too big, this mistake can go unnoticed, and the fit will suffer as a result.
+Hence, it’s not only a matter of identifying the right fit, but also making sure you select the right size, otherwise all the good work done until then will go out of the window.

 Most guys buy trousers one size too big, and I was one of those guys until a few years ago.
-Fact is, even without a belt, your trousers should not go anywhere, otherwise the size is just too big for you.
-As of now I only buy skinny jeans, and the way I do it and I recommend you do it is the following: the side with the button and the side with the buttonhole need to not to be on top of each other in rest position; you apply a little force and you close the button; the trousers are not falling without using a belt; you sit down and the waist of your trousers is not applying any uncomfortable extra pressure on your abdomen; your friend down there is not squeezed like hell when you are sat down; if all the previous points are in check, then you are good to go.
+Fact is, even without a belt, your trousers shouldn’t go anywhere, otherwise the size is just too big for you.
+As of now I only buy skinny jeans, and the way I do it, and the way I recommend you do it as well, is the following: the side with the button and the side with the buttonhole need to not to be on top of each other in rest position; you apply a little force and you close the button; the trousers are not falling without using a belt; you sit down and the waist of your trousers is not applying any uncomfortable extra pressure on your abdomen; your friend down there isn’t squeezed like hell when you are sitting down; if all the previous points are in check, then you are good to go.

 If the side with the button goes on the top of the side with the buttonhole without the need for any extra little force from you, then your trousers will fall at least a little once buttoned and without using a belt, and this definitely means the size is too big for you.
-The belt is mainly just for appearance, or may give just that little extra firmness which doesn’t hurt, but the trousers should remain in the right place even without the belt.
+The belt is mainly for appearance only, or maybe it will give that little extra firmness which surely doesn’t hurt, but the trousers should remain in the right place even without the belt.

-Having said that, if you are exactly between two sizes, go for the bigger one, as comfort is essential as well as fit.
+Having said that, if you are exactly between two sizes, go for the bigger one, because comfort is as essential as fit is.
 This should be a rare exception though, considering that most brands increment trousers sizes in very little steps.

 Then there is the trousers length to consider, and here the three possibilities are L30, L32 and L34 (inches).
-Guys in the range of average height go for L32, fairly tall guys for L34, and shorter guys for L30.
-They key is to make sure that the length of the trousers is not too short that leaves the ankle exposes, and not too long that it leaves creases at the bottom.
-If you bought trousers which are too long (by mistake or simply because the model was naturally long) you can always go to the tailor and have it fixed, while no such thing exists as fixing trousers which are too short.
+Guys in the range of average height go for L32, fairly tall guys go for L34, and shorter guys go for L30.
+They key is to make sure that the length of the trousers is not too short as of to leave the ankle exposed, but also not too long as of to leave creases at the bottom.
+If you bought trousers which are too long (by mistake or simply because the model was naturally long) you can always go to the tailor and have them fixed, while no such thing exists as fixing trousers which are too short.
 I’m 178cm tall (5”10) and I always go for L32.

 Let’s look at the fit now.

-I only buy Skinny jeans at the moment, and I do that because I’m on the skinny side myself, hence the skinny jeans just make my legs look stronger and more defined.
+I only buy Skinny jeans at the moment, and I do so because I’m on the skinny side myself, hence the Skinny jeans just make my legs look stronger and more defined compared e.g. to the Regular jeans.
 Let’s look at some images, and if you click on the Pinterest board, you will find some more relevant images in the Pinterest channel which I just created (this applies for most of the boards in this post).

 Just to complicate things a little bit, two different models from the same “skinny” line of the very same brand will have a different fit based on the fabrics they are made of, and we will look at this aspect in the next post on Fabrics.